Battle of Vittorio Veneto: Battle

 In the early hours of 24 October, the anniversary of the beginning of the Battle of Caporetto, Comando Supremo launched the splintering attack on Monte Grappa designed to draw in the Austro-Hungarian reserves.
 At 03:00 the right wing of the Italian Fourth Army began a barrage to give time for its men to move into position.
 At 05:00 the rest of the artillery joined in.
-The infantry began to struggle up the steep slopes and secondary peaks which the Austrians had held for so long.
+The infantry began to struggle up the steep slopes and secondary peaks which the Austrians had held.
 The flooding of the Piave prevented two of the three central armies from advancing simultaneously with the third; but the latter, under the command of Earl Cavan, after seizing Papadopoli Island farther downstream, won a foothold on the left bank of the river on 27 October.
 In the evening, the Allies had covered so much ground that they were over-extended and vulnerable to a counter-attack.
 The Italian Tenth Army maintained its ground and established a bridgehead 2.5 mi deep and 5 mi broad.
 The British captured 3,520 prisoners and 54 guns.
 Svetozar Boroević von Bojna, the Austro-Hungarian commander, ordered a counter-attack on the Italian bridgeheads on the same day, but his troops refused to obey orders, a problem confronting the Austrians from that time on, and the counter-attack failed.
 The first days of the battle involved heavy artillery dueling between the two sides, which were fairly evenly matched in firepower, with the Italians possessing 7,700 guns to the Austro-Hungarians' 6,000.
 From 24 to 31 October alone, the Italian artillery fired 2,446,000 shells.

 On 28 October, a group of Czechs declared Bohemia's independence from Austria-Hungary.
 The next day, another group purporting to represent the eventual South Slavs proclaimed their independence, and on 31 October, the Hungarian Parliament proclaimed their withdrawal from the union, officially dissolving the Austro-Hungarian state.
 On 28 October, under these new political and military conditions, the Austro-Hungarian high command ordered a general retreat.